What Is Florida Residency?

 Florida residents enjoy some of the best asset protection laws among any state in the country.

 The most well-known protection is the Florida homestead exemption, which protects a person’s homestead from forced sale by a judgment creditor.
-The homestead exemption is unlimited without any dollar cap.
-However, there is an acreage limit: 1/2 acre if the property is inside a city and 160 acres if in an unincorporated part of a county.
+The exemption has no dollar cap, making it one of the most powerful tools for asset protection in the country.
+The only limitation is on acreage: up to 1/2 acre within a municipality and up to 160 acres outside city limits.

-Finally, Florida statutes exempt the earnings of the head of household, or head of family.
-Earnings can include wages, salary, commission, or bonus.
-A head of family is one who provides more than 50% of the financial support for someone they have a moral or legal duty to support (usually an immediate family member).
+Florida statutes exempt the earnings of a head of household from garnishment.
+Protected earnings include wages, salary, commissions, and bonuses.
+A head of household is defined as someone who provides more than half of the financial support for a person they have a legal or moral obligation to support—typically a child or spouse.

 Under federal law, dual residency is not allowed.
 You cannot be a resident of more than one state.
 You have own property in multiple states, but you can only be officially a resident of one of them.